jrp497/Embedded_C_reference_codes/README.md

 For more information on interfacing with 8051 controller "The 8051 Microcontroller and Embedded Systems by Muhammad Ali Mazidi  (Author), Janice G. Mazidi (Author), Rolin D. McKinlay (Author)" book would be a good reference.

-The codes in this repository have been used in the projects stated in repositories
+The codes in this repository have been used as reference in the projects stated in repositories car_parking_project and multivaiable_rs485.